ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 | ------------- | ----------- | --------- | --------------- |

 ```

-You learn 2 cantrips and 3 first level spells from the sorcerer spell list.
-You
+At level 1 You learn 2 cantrips and 3 first level spells from the sorcerer spell
-learn 1 spell of a level you are capable of casting using mana, no more than
+list.
+Each time you level up you learn a spell of a level you are capable of
-5th level, from the sorcerer spell list each time you level up.
-A sorcerer who
+casting using mana, no more than 5th level, from the sorcerer spell list.
+A
-knows a spell that you do not may teach you that spell over the course of one
+sorcerer who knows a spell that you do not may teach you that spell over the
-week.
+course of one week.

 ### Hitpoint Increase
 Your hitpoints increase by 1d4 + your constitution modifier.